Measles Case Confirmed At Texas High School

 According to the CDC, most people who become infected with measles are people who have not been vaccinated against it.
 Texas is one of 18 states that allows families to opt out of vaccines for personal, moral, or religious beliefs.
 The Department of State Health Services reported that in the 2017-2018 school year, more than 56,000 students in Texas had not been vaccinated.

 According to an editorial in Star-Telegram, the number of families that opt out of vaccinating their children has been on the rise since 2003.
-“In 2003, 3,000 Texas students said “no” to the shots.
+“In 2003, 3,000 Texas students said ‘no’ to the shots.
 Today that number has grown almost 19-fold, to more than 56,000, according to the Texas Department of State Health Services.
 That’s a conservative estimate because it doesn’t include some children who are home-schooled or attend private schools.”

 Anyone experiencing measles symptoms and may have been exposed should seek treatment.
 But it’s important to contact their doctor before visiting so precautions can be taken to prevent medical staff and other patients from being exposed to the virus.
 It’s important that people with measles isolate themselves at home to prevent spreading the infection to others.